JessicaDeCunha/Retirement-Financial-Planning-using-APIs/README.md

 #### Retirement Analysis

-Use the Monte Carlo simulation data to answer the following questions:
+Use the Monte Carlo simulation we to answer the following questions:

 1. What are the expected cumulative returns at `30` years for the `10th`, `50th`, and `90th` percentiles?